2022-2023 Undergraduate & Graduate Catalog

 Internship: Work in a firm or agency related to a student's major program and/or career plans.
 Involves earning university credit and may or may not involve receiving payment.

 Issues: The two-course upper-division component of the General Education Program in which students develop their ability to draw on previous knowledge and experience, collaborate with others, and address problems that connect to important world issues.

 Loan: Financial assistance to students that must be repaid.
 Low-interest loans are available and financial need may or may not be a factor.

 Major: A collection of related courses generally consisting of 30 to 50 semester hours of credit.

-Master's degree: A degree granted upon the completion of at least one year of graduate-level work beyond the bachelor's degree.
+Master's degree: A degree granted upon the completion of at least 33 graduate credits beyond the bachelor's degree.

 Michigan residence requirements: The requirements for identifying or establishing permanent residency in Michigan for tuition assessment purposes.